arokor/pernr/README.md

 ### Pernr(pernrStr)

-Constructor to create a new Pernr instance for the string `pernrStr`
+Constructor to create a new Pernr instance for the string `pernrStr`.
+Omit string to return a random pernr.

 __Arguments__

     pernrStr  {String} a string representation of the identification number.
 Allowed formats are:
                   yymmdd-xxxx